 Oral cancer risk is also elevated in people who smoke or use smokeless tobacco.
 Adding alcohol to the mix intensifies this risk; those who smoke and are heavy drinkers have a 15-fold increased risk of oral cancer.
 Oral cancer usually starts as a sore inside the mouth that won't go away.
 Quitting smoking lowers the risk of oral cancer.

 Nine out of every 10 deaths from lung cancer are due to smoking, meaning that 90% of lung cancer deaths could be prevented.
 Smoking causes other lung problems, like emphysema, and increases the risk of contracting pneumonia.

 Blood pressure and heart rate reduce to normal levels within 20 minutes of stopping smoking!
 Heart attack risk begins to lower after the first 24 hours.
 Within the first weeks, the lungs begin to heal, and the tiny cilia (seen in this enlarged photo) start to rid the lungs of pollutants.
 Your risk of developing heart disease drops to half that of current smokers after just one year of quitting.
 After ten years, your risk of dying from lung cancer is the same as that of a nonsmoker.

 Quitting smoking has cosmetic effects, too.
 The smell of cigarettes is removed from your hair and clothes.
 Just the smell attached to a smoker can be harmful to others.
-Others can be exposed to the toxins that cause your hair and clothes to smell.
+Others can be exposed to the toxins that lodge loosely on and/or in your hair, clothes, furniture and other items and cause them to smell.
 This has been termed "third-hand smoke" and is believed to be particularly harmful to children.

 Can You Quit?